FHA 203k Loans are a great way to purchase and renovate a home in one simple process.

 Renovation Funds and Permanent Financing in a Single Loan

-Most mortgage financing programs in New York only provide permanent financing.
+Most mortgage financing programs only provide permanent financing.
 That means lenders will not close a loan or release mortgage funds unless an appraisal demonstrates that the current condition and value of the home provides adequate security for the loan.

 If a property requires repair or rehabilitation, the majority of lenders will stipulate that the improvements be completed before they will offer a long-term mortgage.
 This means banks are not able to fund a conventional home loan until repairs are complete, and repairs can’t be made until the house has been purchased.

 FHA’s 203k renovation loan is distinctive in that it allows the borrower to purchase the home and provides additional funds to cover the costs of the proposed remodel or rehabilitation.
 Prior to the 203k inception, borrowers interested in a distressed property were forced to obtain separate loans to cover purchase, construction, and long-term financing.

 The 203k loan program has filled an important void by providing affordable financing for poorly-maintained properties in New York such as; short sales, and foreclosures.
 Potential homeowners who may not have adequate funds for a conventional down payment plus the additional rehab costs this type of distressed property often requires will find a perfect fit with the 203k.

 Click To Read Official HUD Explanation Of 203k Loans

 A rehab loan can be used for a purchase or refinance, and you do not have to be a first-time homebuyer to use it.
 Contact Us today at 888-450-9639 to see how a 203k loan can increase the value of your property.